 COMMUNITY SERVICECommunity service is often required of one-time offenders in lieu of harsher punishments, particularly first-time youth offenders.
 A background screen is required before community service is performed; this cost is borne by those wishing to perform community service and all necessary paperwork is required, including social security number, date of birth and photo ID.
 The community service request may be denied, depending upon the results of the screen.

 VOLUNTEER ID BADGESOnce approved a volunteer is provided with a Volunteer ID Badge.
-The Volunteer ID Badge is good for three (3) years (exception – Little League baseball/softball badge is provided annually).
+The Volunteer ID Badge is good for three (3) years.
 The ID Badge is to be worn at all practices and games; a volunteer will not be allowed to be on the sidelines, in the dug-out or on the bench with the team if his/her badge is not worn.
 There is no cost for the first badge; a $5 replacement fee is required for lost or damaged badges.

 DISQUALIFICATIONSDisqualifications are made when there is a conviction in a prospective volunteer’s background check within the prescribed timeframe.
 In addition, an individual’s application will not be approved if he/she has a disqualifying charge pending.
 Once the charge is disposed the prospective volunteer can contact FCPR and if the charge is dismissed or the individual found not guilty the volunteer may be approved.
 FCPR reserves the right to re-screen at any time.